KatherineMichel/tech-and-funding-toolkit/README.md

 package.json for Building a JS Development Environment on Pluralsight https://gist.github.com/coryhouse/29bd1029b623beb4c7f79b748dcba844
 $ npm install
+Dependencies will go in a folder called node_modules When you install node_modules, they are added to .bin folder and are automatically added to the path when called; the packages do not need to be installed globally

-Dependencies will go in a folder called node_modules (on path) Node Security Platform: https://nodesecurity.io Ideally run nps automatically as part of your start script (npm start); will not have to install globally
+Node Security Platform: https://nodesecurity.io Ideally run nps automatically as part of your start script (npm start); will not have to install globally
 $ npm install -g nsp